SecurityLogMiner/log-collection-documentation/PRD.md

 ## User Experience and Usability Plan

-Lets take a user, A, who just attached a new service on their machine and wants visibility on the data logs being generatad at a specific path.
+Lets take a user, A, who just attached a new service on their machine and wants visibility on the data logs being generatad from a specific path.
 After creating an account on the product website, the user installs the product onto their machine and supplies the credentials sent to them to establish a secure connection with their personal server instance.
 When the user begins sending data